joegreene/Spring-2014-CS-Lab--SI-/Week 9/README.md

 1. What is the order of precedence (greatest to least) of the relational operators?
 2. What are two ways to see if a number is greater than or equal to a value?
 Less than?
 Equal to?
 HINT: Think both positively and negatively.
-3.

 ##### Logical Operators
 Other than the practice we did in the SI session, check Lab 4 and 5 for practice.
+It might help to take a glance at the Truth Tables section, located at the bottom of this page.

 __Practice:__